LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ![](../img/testCases/shellshock/q3_3.png)

-Based on the ChatGPT's explanation, he know the file is the correct one,  Then he can ask the question about how can we get the flag:
+Based on the ChatGPT's explanation, he know the file is the correct one.
+Then he can ask the question about how can we get the flag:

 ![](../img/testCases/shellshock/q3_4.png)